lilianalmeida/FEUP-FPRO/README.md

 # FEUP-FPRO
-Simple battleship game developed for curricular unit FPRO at FEUP.
+Simple battleship game developed in DrScheme LISP for curricular unit FPRO at FEUP.